 Everybody’s Gone to the Rapture Soundtrack, Jessica Curry, 2015

-Coming off the critical and commercial success of Dear Esther, British indie developer The Chinese Room began work on two projects: Amnesia: A Machine for Pigs and Everybody’s Gone to the Rapture.
+Coming off Dear Esther‘s critical and commercial success, British indie developer The Chinese Room began work on two projects: Amnesia: A Machine for Pigs and Everybody’s Gone to the Rapture.
 Out of the two games, the latter was no doubt the bigger undertaking, co-produced by industry giant Sony Computer Entertainment for the PlayStation 4.
 By and large, Rapture took the same gameplay approach as Dear Esther.
-Gamers are tasked with walking through a deserted village, trying to piece together what happened to those who once inhabited this piece of idyllic English country side – no battles, perils or game over screens in sight.
+Gamers are tasked with walking through a deserted village, trying to piece together what happened to those who once inhabited this piece of idyllic English countryside – no battles, perils or game over screens in sight.
 Not surprisingly, the limited interactivity within Rapture’s world wasn’t to the liking of everybody.
 All in all though, reviews were positive, with critics particularly pointing out the game’s strong narrative, placing Rapture on several year-end lists.

 Rapture’s storyline constantly returns to the sense of regret that its protagonists feel and how their past weighs heavily on them, separating them from the ones they love.
 That feeling of quiet dejection and yet insistent hope to overcome separation is evident throughout the entire soundtrack.
 Adding to this, Curry’s clever use of choir not just addresses the scale of the game’s narrative, but also evokes a sense of history – of past events that have left their indelible scars.
 This is particularly the case on the haunting “Carry Me Back to Her Arms”, where the heart-felt, pleading lyrics collide with the choir’s plainchant and its rigid, composed rhythmic progression.